 11. Giving everyone a voice

-Places are only great if they succeed for everyone, providing the conditions for each and every person to thrive.
+Places are only great if they succeed for everyone, providing the conditions for every person to thrive.
 To ensure this happens, planning authorities and developers are legally required to involve community stakeholders in shaping plans and choosing designs.
-But stakeholder engagement goes far beyond ‘compliance’.
-People from local communities are consulted to help define the outcomes that new neighbourhoods should deliver, right at the start.
-Social outcomes are the primary focus of city regeneration schemes and developments.
+But stakeholder engagement goes far beyond "compliance."
+People from local communities are consulted to help define the outcomes that new neighborhoods should deliver, right at the start.
+Social outcomes are the primary focus of city regeneration projects and developments.

-This is because policymakers, planners, landowners, developers and the construction and infrastructure industries all recognise that engaging and listening to communities is key to achieving projects that perform better for all – community and industry alike.
-It enables them to:
+This is because policymakers, planners, landowners, developers, and the construction and infrastructure industries all recognize that engaging and listening to communities is key to achieving projects that perform better for all — community and industry alike.
+It enables them to do all this:

-Gain vital insight into community needs and goals, how people connect with each other and their neighbourhoods, and use public spaces – allowing the needs of all members of society to be understood and addressed, achieving neighbourhoods that are accessible, inclusive and resilient, that empower citizens and promote wellbeing
+Gain vital insight into community needs and goals, how people connect with each other and their neighborhoods, and how to use public spaces — allowing the needs of all members of society to be understood and addressed, achieving neighborhoods that are accessible, inclusive, and resilient, that empower citizens and promote well-being

 Achieve greater community buy-in and a sense of ownership